sylhare/Type-on-Strap/_posts/2020-05-18-selfsupervised-multimodal.md

 Lastly, our experiments show that learning multimodal representation leads to learning efficiency and policy robustness.

 For future work, we want our method to be able to generalize beyond a task family to completely different contact-rich tasks (e.g. chopping vegetables, changing a lightbulb, inserting an electric plug).
-To do so, we might need to utilize more modalities, such as incorporating temperature, audio, or tactile sensors, and also find algorithms that can give us quick few-shot policy adaptation to new tasks.
+To do so, we might need to utilize more modalities, such as incorporating temperature, audio, or tactile sensors, and also find algorithms that can give us quick adaptations to new tasks.

 <hr>